iamkimyeonju/Game-Theory-with-R/09-Mechanism Design.md

   - if we include the mechanism as an agent, all Pareto-efficient outcomes involve the same choice (and different payments)

-  - any outcome involving another choice is Pareto dominated: some agents could pay others such that all would prefer the swap
+  - any outcome involving another choice is Pareto-dominated: some agents could pay others such that all would prefer the swap

-- Called **economic efficiency** to distinguish from other (e.g., computational) notions
+- Called **economic efficiency** to distinguish from others (e.g., computational) notions

 - Also called **social-welfare maximization**